WGCEO/Portfolio/README.md

 ![](magnifyingScreens.png)
 ### License
 ![](magnifyPatents.png)
-- Oct, 2017 Patent applied in South Korea
+- Patent applied in South Korea(October, 2017)

 </br></br></br></br>
 ## 3. FastestTextView
 ![](features.gif)<br/><br/>
-:zap:FastestTextView is the Fastest TextView rendering  tml/rtfd and also it reduces data size to less than half.
+:zap:FastestTextView is the Fastest TextView rendering html/rtfd and also it reduces data size to less than half.
-It owns new data structure itself and it makes textview fast whether document size is so big.
+It owns new data structure itself and it makes textview fast even if document size is too big.
-Even if it gives you easy and fast way to edit text by easy gesture.
+Also it gives you easy and fast way to edit text by easy gesture.

 ### Why
-- When the documents being loaded, rendered,  typed and edited by user,
 - TextView makes a lot of performance issues.
 It makes transitioning, rendering, typing, editing slowly.
-- It makes feel annoying to user and User cannot produce on their document in Mobile environment.
+- It provides inconvience to users for editing documents in mobile environment.

 ### How
-- To reduce Memory Usage, Create a New Data Structure for documents.
+- To reduce memory usage, create a new data structure for documents.
-- To make it faster, Recreate a New TextView.
+- To make it faster, rcreate a new textView.

 ### What
-- Use String Type for represent all document’s data.
+- Use string type to represent document’s all data.
-- String type can use a lot of great performance functions
+- Use String type functions for great performance.

 ### Result
 1. Reduce document data memory
 ![](sizePerformance.png)<br/>
-FastestTextView convert NSAttributedString to Custom String Type.
+FastestTextView convert NSAttributedString to custom String type.
 - It is half the size of rtf (48%)
 - It is one third of rtfd's size (36%)
 - It is one sixth of html's size (16%)

 2. Always be fast
 ![](loadingTime2.png)<br/>
-- whether document is big size, always be fast.
+- Even if the document size is big, loading, typing time would always be fast.

 ### Getting Started